lighthall-lab/lab-manual/resources.md

 Hosted on the lab's GitHub, you'll find a tutorial repository on the basics of using git for version control, and there is a `#-github` channel in Slack for questions, sharing, and discussion.
 We will also use GitHub for sharing script examples and hosting lab toolboxes for general use.

+## Pavlovia

+ We also have a [lab Pavlovia account](https://gitlab.pavlovia.org/lighthall.lab) set up, allowing you to create projects for data collection and share it easily with other lab members.

+Please ask the lab manager(s) for the credentials.

 ## Google Calendar

 Google Calendar is used to host a general lab calendar (AD&D Lab), as well as several calendars for individual testing rooms and for project scheduling.